aabluedragon/cordova-plugin-startpage/README.md

 ```

 ### Append application version and build version as query params
-If you define `<preference name="IncludeVersionInStartPageUrl" value="true" />` in your config.xml, the plugin will communicate to cordova to load the page requests with additional URL query params: `nativeVersion` and `buildVersion`.
+If you define `<preference name="IncludeVersionInStartPageUrl" value="true" />` in your config.xml, the plugin will communicate to cordova to load the page requests with additional URL query params: `nativeVersion` and `buildVersion` of your application.

 ## Important:
 - Only iOS and Android are supported for now.